Dissolution of the Viceroyalty of the Río de la Plata: Uruguay

 The territory of modern Uruguay has been disputed by Spain and Portugal since the earliest days of the European colonization of the Americas.
-Pedro Antonio de Cevallos conquered the area in 1777 during the Spanish–Portuguese War, which was included in the viceroyalty, created that year.
+Pedro de Cevallos conquered the area in 1777 during the Spanish–Portuguese War, which was included in the viceroyalty, created that year.
 He cancelled the invasion of Rio Grande, as the peace negotiations had begun.

 Buenos Aires and Montevideo fought together against the British invasions of the Río de la Plata.
 Buenos Aires was conquered by British forces, and then liberated by an army from Montevideo, led by Santiago de Liniers.
 Montevideo was conquered first the following year, but the British could not conquer Buenos Aires a second time, and liberated Montevideo in the terms of their capitulation.
 The Anglo-Spanish war ended when Napoleon invaded Spain, and the remaining Spaniards allied with Britain.
 However, both cities had a local rivalry, increased by the outbreak of the war and the capture of the king.
 Javier de Elío, governor of Montevideo, appointed a government Junta, refusing to take orders from viceroy Liniers.
 Spain appointed a new viceroy, Baltasar Hidalgo de Cisneros, who was accepted by Elío.

 When the war worsened, several criollos of Buenos Aires led the May Revolution against Cisneros, deposing him and establishing a government junta.
 Montevideo denied recognition to it, and began a war against Buenos Aires.
 José Gervasio Artigas, from the countryside of Montevideo, joined the siege to the city.
 Elío requested Portuguese aid, but soon had to ally with his enemies against his intended reinforcements, as the Portuguese saw it as a chance to conquer the Banda Oriental.
 The British diplomacy called them back, and the hostilities renewed between Montevideo, Buenos Aires and Artigas.
 Artigas felt betrayed by Buenos Aires, so it turned into a war with three belligerents.
 Buenos Aires conquered Montevideo, under the command of William Brown and Alvear.